JoscelynJames/sams-lemonade-stand-backend/README.md

 ## Sams Lemondade Stand backend
-Built with Node, Express and GraphQL, and deployed to Heroku.
+Built with Node, Express and GraphQL, PostgreSQL, and deployed to Heroku.

 ### Font End Repo: